Behavioral intervention reduces need to medicate kids with ADHD

-Most children with ADHD who receive behavioral intervention do not need medication, according to a new study by researchers at FIU’s Center for Children and Families.
+Most children with ADHD who receive behavioral intervention do not need medication, according to a new study by researchers at Florida International University’s Center for Children and Families.

 Researchers found that the children who received continued behavioral intervention after the end of the Summer Treatment Program were about half as likely as those who did not receive intervention to initiate medication use each week at school or at home, and used lower doses when medicated at school.